Admission to the School of Engineering and Applied Sciences at the University at Buffalo comprises a two-step process:

-Admission to engineering or computer science as an approved
+Admission to engineering or computer science as an approved major requires the following:

-Computer Science Courses
+Computer Science / Bioinformatics Courses:

 |Aerospace, Computer, and Mechanical Engineering; |

-Computer Science (BA and BS)
+Computer Science (BA and BS); Bioinformatics and Computational Biology

 |Biomedical, Chemical, Civil, Electrical, Environmental, |

 and Industrial Engineering; Engineering Physics

-In addition to these specific requirements, the School of Engineering and Applied Sciences will consider a student's entire academic record in reaching an admission decision.
+The School of Engineering and Applied Sciences will consider a student's entire academic record in reaching an admission decision.
 Factors such as a history of repeating, resigning, or failing classes, or low grades in classes relevant to the student's desired discipline may result in conditional admission or denial of admission.

 After a careful review of an applicant's academic record, one of the following decisions is processed: